Scoliosis is an abnormal curvature of the spine. Instead of a straight line from the neck to the buttocks, the spine has a C- or S-shape.

 - There is a decline in quality of life

-A spinal fusion connects two or more bones of the spine with rods or metal plates.
+A spinal fusion connects 2 or more bones of the spine with rods or metal plates.
 The combined bones can help to straighten out an area of the spine to relieve some pressure.

 Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.